Morganiron/Pomodoro_Notifier/README.md

 - **Pause Timer**: Click the "Pause" button to pause the timer.
 You can resume it by clicking "Pause" again (which will be labeled "Resume").
 - **Stop Timer**: Click the "Stop" button to stop the timer and reset it to the initial work interval.
 - **Close the Application**: The application will automatically stop the timer and close when you close the window.
+- **Select Sound**: Use the "Select Sound" button to choose a sound file for notifications.

 ## Project Structure